Scaling limit of subcritical contact process: Introduction

 Using Proposition~\ref{prop:existencenu} and controlling the statistical effect of picking the rightmost infected site, it is shown in~\cite{andjelrolla} that, for any infinite initial configuration $A\subseteq -\N$, the subcritical contact process seen from the rightmost point converges in distribution to $\nu$.

 In this paper we provide a more detailed description of the collection of infected regions, in any dimension.
 Let $R_t \in \N$ be such that

-At time $t>0$, consider percolation on the set $\eta_t$ by connecting sites at distance less than $R_t$.
+At time $t>0$, we group the sites in the configuration $\eta_t$ by connecting those which are at distance less than $R_t$.
 Let $\C_t$ denote the set of connected components.
 Each finite component $D\in\C_t$ can be identified by a pair $(x,\zeta)$, where the choice of $x$ among the sites of $D$ is arbitrary (e.g. lexicographical order for simplicity) and $\zeta=\langle D \rangle \in \Lambda$ describes the relative positions of such sites. \begin{theorem} For the subcritical contact process on $\Z^d$, the marked point process consisting of macroscopic location and relative position of infected sites satisfies where $\dd x$ is the Lebesgue measure, $\nu$ is given by~(\ref{eq:yaglom}) and $0<\rho<\infty$ is given by~(\ref{eq:rho}) below. \end{theorem}

 The difficulty in studying the infected regions comes from the interplay between two factors: the lack of finite-range dependence of the contact process, and the fact that by searching for infected regions one finds pieces of space where the process is not typical.
 To handle these effects simultaneously, we use a classification of ``good points'' and the construction of a ``minimal path,'' described in \textsection\ref{sec:goodpoint} and \textsection\ref{sec:minimalpath}.
 Both ideas were introduced in~\cite{andjelrolla}, however they relied on the planar topology of the one-dimensional nearest-neighbor model, and the extension to a more general setting was not straightforward.